The Sustainability of Queal

 “Those diets with low environmental impacts which contribute to food and nutrition security and to healthy life for present and future generations.
 Sustainable diets are protective and respectful of biodiversity and ecosystems, culturally acceptable, accessible, economically fair and affordable; nutritionally adequate, safe and healthy; while optimising natural and human resources.” source

 A sustainable diet should be good for both the environment and the consumer, and should be able to be repeated in the future.

 Queal consists of 15 ingredients (not counting the individual vitamins and mineral).
 Of these ingredients, four make up the bulk of the powder.
 These are oats (30%), maltodextrin (25%), whey protein (25%), and soy (10%).
 Together these ingredients make up about 90% of the powder in Queal.
 Note: these numbers are rounded and all information about ingredients and nutrients can be found here.

 Let’s break down these four main ingredients and their impact on the environment and us humans.

 Oats as a Sustainable Crop

-Our oats are from a source in The Netherlands.
+The oats we use for our products are sourced from the UK and Finland.
 The general consensus with oats is that they are very sustainable.
 They require low-input farming and can be planted in rotation with other crops so that they don’t drain the soil.
 Two crops with which oats are routinely rotated are corn and soy beans (both also in Queal), which eliminates the need for corn root worm insecticides.
 Oats in a crop rotation, therefore decrease the need for chemical insecticides.

 In contrast to corn, oats need less water and don’t deplete underground water aquifers.
 Because oats are a dense crop, they also help prevent soil erosion.
 Oats therefore also consume less water than other crops.